ashbyca/ashbyca.github.io/_posts/2013-07-18-admin-scripts.markdown

 * [motd.sh](https://ashby.keybase.pub/Blog/Scripts/motd.sh) - script for CentOS that creates a simple motd output.

-I'll post more to this page as they become avaialble.
+I'll post more to this page as they become available.